BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Harmony:**\
 Its already stated that the UI is in javascript and the SP is in python.
 C++ has a medium-grade API with js while a native API with python.
-However, the python interface would require a data wrapper for each type (e.g. CS_Wrapper_EO_Panel).
+However, the python interface would require a data wrapper for each type (e.g. CS_Wrapper_CS_EO_Panel).
 Java has a strong-grade API with js while a medium-grade API with python.
 Java would not need wrapper classes in order to manage python objects of the SP.
 Python has a strong-grade API with js.